What Are the Most Common Passwords in 2022?

 How Can You Create a Stronger Password?

-Avoiding the most popular passwords goes a long way toward making your accounts more secure, but you also need to watch out for some other common mistakes.
+Avoiding the most popular passwords goes a long way toward making your accounts more secure, but you must also watch out for other common mistakes.

-If your password is the same for every account, a hacker would only need to crack one of those passwords to log into all of them.
-You should use a different password for every single account to optimize your cybersecurity fully.
+• Create unique passwords: If your password is the same for every account, a hacker would only need to crack one of those passwords to log into all of them.
+Use a different password for every account to optimize your cybersecurity fully.

-The longer you use the same password, the more likely it’s that someone can compromise it.
-It’s a good idea to change your passwords at least once every 90 days to stay one step ahead of bad actors who want to access your accounts.
+• Change your passwords regularly: The longer you use the same password, the more likely someone can compromise it.
+Change your passwords at least once every 90 days to stay one step ahead of bad actors who want to access your accounts.

-Conventional passwords are still secure if you follow basic best practices, but many people find passphrases to be more intuitive.
-Our guide to creating strong passwords helps you come up with better passwords and make your accounts as secure as possible.
+Conventional passwords are still secure if you follow basic best practices, but many people find passphrases more intuitive.
+Our guide to creating strong passwords helps you make your accounts as secure as possible.

 What Should You Do Next?

-If you saw any of your own passwords on this list, you should switch them to strong, unique passwords as soon as possible.
-Of course, you may also want to optimize other passwords, even if they’re not among the most popular passwords in 2022.
+If you saw any of your passwords on this list, switch them to strong, unique passwords as soon as possible.
+You may also want to optimize other passwords, even if they’re not among the most popular passwords.

 Password managers are the easiest way to store, sync, and autofill your passwords for different accounts.
-Most of the top password managers also come with password generation tools that can instantly create strong, unique passwords.
+Top password managers also come with password-generation tools that instantly create strong, unique passwords.
 Check out our list of the best password managers for more information.